broadinstitute/malaria-amplicon-pipeline/README.md

   --parallel            Enable parallel processing
 ```
 ## ASV to CIGAR / Variant Calling (optional processing) :
 This Step is also an additional step concerning Parasite target amplicons.
 This will change the representation of the ASV sequences in a kind of pseudo-CIGAR string format, while also masking homopolymer runs, low complexity runs and filtering out sequences tagged in the previous step.
+This step assumes Post-DADA2 step is used as it requires mapped ASV table as one of the inputs.

 #### General idea:
 1. Parse DADA2 pipeline outputs to get ASVs → amplicon target.
    a.
 Fasta file of ASV sequences.